Mortgages

 Here are some of the interest rates available from ANZ, BNZ and Westpac at the time of writing.

-In this case, BNZ currently offers the lowest 1-year interest rate of 7.35%.
+In this case ANZ, ASB, BNZ and BNZ all offer the lowest 1-year rate of 6.19%.

-A longer term interest rate may be the cheapest today, but in a few years you might find you're locked in to an expensive interest rate.
+Sure, the longer term interest rate may be the cheapest today.
+But in a few years you might find you're locked in to an expensive interest rate.

 The key message is that banks offer different rates depending on how long you fix for.